Study programme code

 Learning outcomes of the study programme

-- - is skilled in communicating with diverse client groups, is able to present reasoned arguments in professional discussions, and can address discipline-specific topics within a broader healthcare and social context.
+- is capable of communicating with diverse target groups, presenting reasoned arguments in professional discussions, and addressing field-specific topics within the broader healthcare and societal context

 Graduation requirements